Why is my project subject to NEPA review?

 Are there any training opportunities available to learn more about environmental and historic preservation compliance?

 Yes, FDEM can provide training.
 Please contact the Environmental and Debris Section.
-Additionally, FEMA provides an Individual Study Course online: IS-253 Coordinating Environmental and Historic Preservation Compliance.
+Additionally, FEMA provides an Individual Study Course online: IS-253 Overview of FEMA's Environmental and Historic Preservation Review.

 The applicant requesting a debris staging area will need to contact their DEP regional solid waste department.
 (District Map) Please review the Department of Environmental Protections guidelines for operation and closure of staging areas.